-Together North Jersey (TNJ) is a coalition of more than 100 diverse partners-nonprofits, government agencies, educational institutions, businesses, elected officials, community activists and others.
-This group works to make the region more competitive, efficient, livable and resilient-four overarching themes identified in its 2015 Plan.
+Together North Jersey (TNJ) is a coalition of more than 100 diverse partners-non-profits, government agencies, educational institutions, businesses, elected officials, community activists and others.
+This group works to make the region more competitive, efficient, livable and resilient-four overarching themes identified in its 2015 Plan, which is slated to be updated in 2022.
 The NJTPA, together with Rutgers, the State University of New Jersey, and NJ TRANSIT, helps lead the organization.